rossella-mascia/reactjs-typescript-webpack-boilerplate/README.md

 - Support for both TypeScript and JavaScript as needed.
 - May be extended to be used with [React](https://reactjs.org/), [Vue.js](https://vuejs.org/), or [Angular](https://angular.io/).
 - Webpack Dev Server plugin for local development.
-- Minification of TypeScript/JavaScript and CSS processed files.
+- Minification of TypeScript/JavaScript and CSS/SCSS processed files.
+- Support for both CSS and SCSS as needed.
 - Assets optimization.
 - Webpack Bundle Analyzer for visualising script output and usage.